-Her resolve, though, was shaken ten years prior to the events of Ritual of the Night (perhaps in reference to the events of Curse of the Moon) when demons attacked the town her family was staying in, killing both her parents.
-She begged God for a reason why her family had been taken from her, but her prayers received no response.
-EVentually her heart hardened and she turned her back on God, in secret not serving the Church but, instead, throwing her lot in with the demons.
+Although she had aided her friends and helped stop the demons that infested the land, Dominique would soon be tested once more.
+Her resolve was shaken when demons attacked the town her family was staying in, killing both her parents.
+She begged God for a reason why her family had been taken from her, especially after she had helped stop so many other demons with her adventure to the moon, but her prayers received no response.
+Perhaps it was just the tragedy, or maybe the taint of the Demon Gremory still clinging to her heart, but whatever the case eventually her soul hardened and she turned her back on God.
+She secretly no longer served the Church but, instead, threw her lot in with the demons.

 Eventually she came up with a plan, a way to bring down the Church, and God, once she gained the power she needed.
-When an old friend, Johannes, contacted her, telling her about a Shardbinder, Miriam, Dominique saw just what she needed.
+When an old friend, Johannes, contacted her, telling her about the Shardbinder, Miriam, and the coma that heroine had fallen into (and the recently awoken from), Dominique saw just what she needed.
 Johannes was taking Miriam to a new nest of demons, a castle that had just appeared on the outskirts of the town of Arvantville.
 Dominique arrived there as well, serving as an aid to the heroine as she traveled the castle.
-Dominique set up a shop, selling items of aid to Miriam, and she would also buy Shards off of the heroine inder the guise that she was worried that too many shards bound to Miriam's body would eventually turn the heroine's heart.
+Dominique set up a shop, selling items of aid to Miriam, and she would also buy Shards off of the heroine under the guise that she was worried that too many shards bound to Miriam's body would eventually turn the heroine's heart.

-Dominique also brought her own agent, Zangetsu, a demon hunter aligned with the church.
-Their supposed goal: to find the one responsible to raising the castle of demons, Gebel, and stop him at all costs.
-Of course, DOminique had a much more insidious plan, one she never mentioned to anyone else (not even Zangetsu because, of course, he would have killed her on the spot).
-An alchemist, Alfred, had also come to the castle in search of a magical tome, the Libre Logaeth, which could be used to stop the demons... or empower them further.
-Dmonique sent everyone after the book, hoping that Alfred would be killed and the book would fall into her unholy hands.
+Dominique also brought her own agent, Zangetsu, who she had magically enchanted so he had no memory of his previous adventures with Miriam or their allies.
+Supposedly Zangetsu was there to find the one responsible to raising the castle of demons, their old ally Gebel, and stop him at all costs.
+Of course, Dominique had a much more insidious plan, one she never mentioned to anyone else (not even Zangetsu because, of course, he would have killed her on the spot).
+The alchemist Alfred, another of their one-time allies, had also come to the castle in search of a magical tome, the Libre Logaeth, which could be used to stop the demons... or empower them further.
+Dominique sent everyone after the book, hoping that Alfred would be killed and the book would fall into her unholy hands.

 Miriam, heroine that she was, tracked Dominique into the castle's core, confronting her for a final showdown.
 The battle raged hard, with Dominique unleashing powerful magics and attacking Miriam with all she had.
-Eventually, though, Miriam gained the upperhand and bested the evil sorceress.
-But Dominique wasn't done -- sensing that Miriam could defeat her, DOminique gave herself to the demons, summoning Bael and binding herself to the demon.
+Eventually, though, Miriam gained the upper hand and bested the evil sorceress.
+But Dominique wasn't done -- sensing that Miriam could defeat her, Dominique gave herself to the demons, summoning Bael and binding herself to the beast.
 Forced to fight in the demon's own realm, Miriam took on this combined force, demon and sorceress, eventually besting them both and condemning the lot back to Hell.